Making breakfast part of the regular school day changes kids’ lives.

 Making breakfast a part of the school day increases access to breakfast so more hungry kids get fed.

-The Community Eligibility Provision (CEP) helps high-need schools serve more free meals to kids who need them.
+The Community Eligibility Provision (CEP) enables high-need schools to serve breakfast and lunch to all students at no cost to them.

 School breakfast challenges can be an effective strategy for raising awareness and interest in school breakfast.